 Cultures around the world share a concept of basic colors

 One way of assessing what people really “see” (what their brains interpret from their eyes) is to look at their language.
-In the early 1970s, researchers used a network of linguist-missionaries around the world to gather data on 110 unwritten languages: The missionaries showed more than 300 color chips to tribal peoples in an attempt to learn the smallest set of simple words with which the speakers could label any color.
+In the early 1970s, researchers used a network of linguist-missionaries around the world to gather data on 110 unwritten languages: The missionaries showed more than 300 color chips to tribal people in an attempt to learn the smallest set of simple words that the speakers used to label any color.
 The resulting World Color Survey found that, on the whole, people tended to categorize colors into the same basic groupings, though some languages had fewer basic colors than others.
 The most sophisticated color languages, including English, each had a grand total of 11 basic color terms.

 Babies distinguish between basic colors

-Babies, even before they can talk, seem to think there’s more of a difference between, say, what we call green and blue, than between two different types of blue, even if these colors are all the same ‘distance’ away from each other on a color chart.
+Even before they can talk, babies seem to think there’s more of a difference between what we call green and blue, than between two different types of blue.
+This is the case even if these colors are all the same “distance” away from each other on a color chart.
 A study of 4-month-olds showed that they were quicker to notice a green circle against a blue background than a different-blue circle against that same blue background.
 The work has been repeated in 8-month-olds.
 This hints that color categorization might be hard-wired into the brain.